-The Lock Bumping Problem:
+What is Lock Bumping - The Problem:

-Lock bumping occurs when a false key bounces (via a hammer or similar tool) all the pins inside the cylinder to a straight line thereby allowing the key to turn.
+Lock bumping occurs when a false key bounces (via a hammer or similar tool) all the pins inside the cylinder to a straight line and thereby allowing the key to turn.
 With the right key design and practice your lock can be bumped in seconds.

 Pin based cylinders, typically found in uPVC door locks, have no resistance to bumping so be aware of brand versus functionality as they can be two very different things.
-More information on a different form of lock crime is LOCK SNAPPING and this is worthy of a read too.
+More information on a different form of lock crime is Lock snapping and this is worthy of a read too.